 - I don’t read spam, you better have an unsubscribe option for your newsletter

-Aside from this unfortunate reality there is a side to marketing in general which I find particularly unethical; playing on peoples sensibilities to sell them things they don’t really need or want.
-It also sometimes feels like a lot of these things are targeted at those most vulnerable (e.g. children / those with low income) which is pretty deplorable if we contend any notion of social responsibility.
+Aside from this unfortunate reality, there is a side to marketing in general that I find particularly unethical; playing on people’s sensibilities to sell them things they don’t really need or want.
+It also sometimes feels like a lot of these things are targeted at those most vulnerable (e.g. children / those with low income) which is pretty deplorable if we contend with any notion of social responsibility.
 Even the concept of viral marketing has been sabotaged by those wanting to make a quick buck making me even more cynical about the whole business.

 Feel free to comment if you disagree or have a different point of view 🙂